igwgames/nes-puzzle-maker-rom/README.md

 If you're using a custom font, put the `.chr` file you used in the tool as `graphics/ascii_mod.chr`.

-If you're using custom sound effects, put the `.ftm` file you used in the tool as `sound/sfx.ftm`
+If you're using custom sound effects, put the `.nsf` file you used in the tool as `sound/sfx.nsf`

 That's about it!